General terms and conditions of Beuth Verlag GmbH

 Additional terms and conditions relating to the Standards Monitor (“Normungs-Monitor”)

 1. Beuth Verlag GmbH, Am DIN-Platz, Burggrafenstraße 6, 10787 Berlin (“Beuth“) provides the Customer (“Customer”) with the StandardizationMonitor on the basis of the following additional terms and conditions, which supplement and have precedence over the general terms and conditions of Beuth.

 2. Once a month, for the first time immediately after the order process has been completed, Beuth searches on behalf of the Customer using search terms freely selected by the Customer in Beuth’s and DIN’s own databases in which the metadata on standardization projects at national, European and international level (DIN, CEN, ISO) are maintained.
 Beuth does not search other databases or sources; in particular, Beuth does not search the full texts of standards, draft standards or other (interim) results of standardization work.

 3. Beuth will then inform the Customer of the search result by email and, if the Customer ordered a package containing at least 10 search terms, also as a data record (.csv file).
-If Beuth finds a search term, Beuth informs the Customer about the record concerned with the following infor-mation:
+If Beuth finds a search term, Beuth informs the Customer about the data record concerned with the following information:

 - Document no.

 - Status (e.g. new standardization project, publication of draft standard)